rkhleics/police-api-client-python/docs/index.rst

     >>> from police_api import PoliceAPI
     >>> api = PoliceAPI()

-Fore available methods and configuration parameters, see the :class:`PoliceAPI` reference.
+For available methods and configuration parameters, see the :class:`PoliceAPI` reference.